Chelsea pushing to complete deal to add Mendy from Rennes | Goal.com

 The FA Cup finalists previously tabled a bid to the Breton side for €20 million (£18m/$24m) but found the French club stubborn in their resistance to letting their No.1 depart for such a fee.

-With a desire to complete a deal this week, they are willing to push for any fee up to €28m (£25/$33m) before bonuses in order to reach an agreement.
+With a desire to complete a deal this week, they are willing to push for any fee up to €28m (£25/$33m) including add-ons in order to reach an agreement.

 The Blues have been following the shot-stopper for an extended period and were also linked with Lille's Mike Maignan for the role.